jylanglois/certifications/SAP-C02/note.md

   * `Bucket owner preferred` (The bucket owner owns and has full control over new objects)
   * `Object writer` (The AWS account that uploads an ojbect owns the object, has full control over it, can can grant other users access to it through is ACL)

+### S3 performance (Upload)

+* #### Multi-Part upload

+  Recommended for files > 100MB must use for files > 5GB.
+Can help parallelize uploads

+* #### S3 Transfer Acceleration

+  Use edge location to forward traffic to the target s3 bucket over a private connection

+### S3 performance (Download)

+* #### S3 Byte Range Fetches

+  Parallelize GETs by requesting specific byte ranges.
+Better resilience in case of failure.
+It can also be utilized to retrieve only partial data.

 # Compute & Load-Balancing

 ## AWS AppSync